 In addition to real estate optimization, the data can be used to enable better user experiences in “smart” environments.
 Insights related to journey mapping, wait times, dwell times, social interaction, and other socio-spatial phenomena can be drawn from the data and used to improve experiences and drive decisions in support of human-centered goals.

-SpaceBot offers two types of services: Spatial Snapshot and Spatial Intelligence.
-Spatial Snapshot provides a benchmarking spot check that is particularly useful before (and after) implementing a design project or other form of intervention.
-Spatial Intelligence is more persistent and opens up opportunities to inform operations and to enable new forms of user engagement and user experiences.
+SpaceBot offers two types of Spatial Intelligence services: Snapshot and Stream.
+Snapshot provides a benchmarking spot check that is particularly useful before (and after) implementing a design project or other form of intervention.
+Stream is more persistent and opens up opportunities to inform operations and to enable new forms of user engagement and user experiences.

 The use of meeting spaces in workplaces.
 The use of amenity spaces in residential communities.
 Visitor journeys in retail centers and mixed use developments.
 Traveler journeys in transportation centers.
 Interactions across academic silos in universities.
 SpaceBot delivers value in any market where spatial utilization patterns are sufficiently complex and critical to understand.

 The data we use to develop this “experiential intelligence” includes data that are already being generated from the clients’ existing digital systems (what we call “exhaust” data).
 SpaceBot can also deploy its own proprietary sensor platform to bring in additional data, using computer vision, passive infrared (PIR), and wireless signal sensing technologies.